What Is Workers’ Compensation?

 At the Hand Center of Louisiana, we recognize the difficulty of experiencing a work-related injury.
 That’s why we strive to make the process as simple, easy, and effective as possible.
 Our experienced team coupled with our highly trained physicians work with you to ensure that you return to work as soon as possible in the safest and healthiest manner.

-If you need care for a workers’ compensation injury, or you would like to get a second medical opinion (SMO), contact our experienced Workers Compensation Coordinator today using the information below:
+The Hand Center of Louisiana is your hand doctor for workers’ compensation.
+If you need care for a workers’ compensation injury, or you would like to get a second medical opinion (SMO), contact our experienced Workers’ Compensation Coordinator today using the information below: